rChimisso/2WSI-RL/README.md

 # Study on the application of reinforcement learning to the management of a traffic light intersection.
-#### Università degli Studi di Milano Bicocca, Riccardo Chimisso 866009 - Alberto Ricci 869271
+#### Università degli Studi di Milano Bicocca - Riccardo Chimisso 866009
 ---

 <br/>